anamayasullerey/camera_streams/README.md

 ***The solution must allow queues to be mapped to different threads of a multithreaded CPU***

-# Output queue and its API
+# Output queue definition and its API
 Each frame queue stores frame buffers in YUV format.
 Additionally the queue must also store frame timestamp form the stream, encoded frame arrival timestamp, and decoded frame queueing timestamp.

+## Functional API
 The following API is required for each queue:
 - Specification of frame size and queue depth at initializtion
 - Queue pop command that returns frame buffer, timestamps and number of frames in the queue.
 The top entry in the queue is deleted after the execution of this command.